 This Plaza is also the spot from where the Willys to the Valle de Cocora start.

 As a matter of fact, most of the buses, cabs, and jeeps are going to the Plaza de Bolívar.
 However, if you need to purchase tickets for the direct bus to Medellín, you do that at a small shop on Carrera 2.
 They will also tell you where the bus is leaving since it’s not the Plaza de Bolívar.
 Also, you should buy your ticket at least one day in advance as this service can fill up pretty quickly.

 Accommodations in Salento are mostly hostels, but there are also a few hotels as well as fincas in secluded places in the coffee mountains.
 Since we were there for only two days and used public transportation, we preferred to stay close to the center.

 Hence, our boutique-style hotel Salento Real Eja Cafetero* was close to the main street yet in a quiet neighborhood.

 Cozy, rustic rooms arranged around a patio – and also with a good complimentary breakfast.

 However, if for whatever reason you’re not able to stay at the Salento Real Eja Cafetero*, here are some other good options to choose from*:

 Best Place to Eat

-Every restaurant offers trout – at the same price and the menus printed on identical paper were only the restaurant’s name differs.
+Every restaurant offers trout – at the same price and the menus are printed on identical paper where only the restaurant’s name differs.

-The other one is El Rincón de Lucy, also located on Carrera 6, #32 at the corner with Calle 5.
+The other one is El Rincón de Lucy, also located on Carrera 6, #32 at the corner of Calle 5.